Surprising facts about Easter packaging

 Facts and figures regarding Easter packaging in the UK

-Here is a collection of striking packaging facts related to Easter eggs and the packaging they generate.
+In this blog, you’ll find a collection of striking packaging facts related to Easter eggs and the packaging they generate.
+We will also examine consumer spending in the UK during the Easter period and how this translates into the packaging used.

 Consumer activity and spending at Easter

-However, more women purchase eggs, and other Easter-themed items, with 65% of women in the UK making seasonal purchases, compared to just 59% of men.
+75% of people in the UK associate Easter with chocolate eggs, and men reportedly spend more on Easter-related items than women – £29.83 vs £25.77, respectively.
+However, more women purchase eggs and other Easter-themed items, with 65% of women in the UK making seasonal purchases, compared to just 59% of men.

 What about the packaging?

-This sentiment is stronger in Europe, with 62% of European consumers indicating they would pay higher prices for food products with less plastic packaging.
+Predictably, most UK consumers believe that Easter eggs have excessive packaging.
+Almost two-thirds (65%) of British adults said that they thought Easter eggs are over-packaged and believe brands should take steps to reduce packaging.
+This sentiment is even stronger in Europe, with 62% of European consumers indicating that they would be willing to pay higher prices for food products with less packaging.

-In many of the UK’s best-selling chocolate eggs, the plastic and cardboard packaging accounts for over a quarter of the total product weight.
+In many of the UK’s best-selling chocolate eggs, the plastic and cardboard packaging accounts for over a quarter of the total product weight, and on average, the chocolate itself only takes up 38% of an Easter egg box (by volume).

-Assuming all chocolate eggs consumed in the UK were supplied in carton board or corrugated packaging, they use a mind-blowing 9,391.8 sq. miles of material.
+The charity Oxfam also reports that, on average, a 200g chocolate egg uses 54g of cardboard and 2g of foil in its packaging, and assuming all chocolate eggs consumed in the UK were supplied in carton board or corrugated packaging, they use a mind-blowing 9,391.8 square miles of material.

 A Which? survey conducted in 2018 suggested that Cadbury’s Twirl Large Easter Egg had the least packaging of the major brands (accounting for 18.8% of the total weight).

-In contrast, Thornton’s’ Classic Large Egg was the most over-packaged.
+In contrast, Thornton’s Classic Large Egg was the most over-packaged.
 The cardboard box and plastic accounted for more than a third (36.4%) of the product’s weight.

 Packaging improvements